shashwathbc/shashwathbc/README.md

 ### Hi there 👋
 ### I am Shashwath, a 22 year old Frontend Engineer from Bengaluru, India.
-I am currently working as a Software Engineer in Taazaa, a real estate platform based out of USA.
+I am currently working as a Software Engineer in Taazaa.
 I am a graduate of Dayananda Sagar College,Bangalore, where I studied Bachelor of Computer Applications
 I usually work on Javascript, React.

 <!--